rackerlabs/rackspace-how-to/content/cloud-databases/importing-data-into-cloud-databases.md

 course of action for your particular database.

 You can import from databases on Rackspace's public cloud, on another cloud, or in your own data center.
-If the data is being imported from a location without Rackspace ServiceNet access, such as another cloud or your data center, you must either create a cloud server to copy your import file to or enable external access on your database by using either a high availability (HA) instance group
+If you are importing the data from a location without Rackspace ServiceNet access, such as another cloud or your data center, you must either create a cloud server to copy your import file to or enable external access on your database by using either a high availability (HA) instance group